bestwoody/tics-script/integrated/docs/ti.sh.md

 pd=ip           <- connect to which pd.
 pd=ip:port         module will connect to the pd in the same file if not provided. pd=ip:port         "port" can be real number or "+n" "-n" delta form.

-tiflash=dir     <- only used by rngine module, tiflash=ip:port    it means which tiflash instance rngine should connect, tiflash=ip:dir    "tiflash=host:dir" is used for support remote connect.

 cores=10        <- only used by spark_w module,
                    total cpu cores to allow spark applications to use on the machine